 Middle COVID Guidelines

-As of Sunday, December 11, 2022 proof of vaccination will no longer be required to worship at Middle.
-We will, however, still require anyone age two or older to wear a mask.
+As of Sunday, May 21, 2022 proof of vaccination is not required to worship at Middle and in-person worship is mask optional.
 And we still wholeheartedly encourage every person to get vaccinated and boosted, to minimize transmission and your own risk for serious illness.

 Anyone who leads worship unmasked must provide proof of a negative COVID rapid test taken at 9am before worship, prior to arrival at the sanctuary.
 Please send your negative test result to middlecovid@collegiatechurch.org.